openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/10-deploying-the-operator-image.md

-When you use the Operator SDK it will create the resource definitions for deploying the operator into the cluster.
-To view the deployment configuration which was generated, run:
+When you use the Operator SDK, it will create the resource definitions for deploying the Operator into the cluster.
+To view the deployment configuration that was generated, run:

 ```execute
 cat deploy/operator.yaml
 ```

-In this resource definition you will see that `spec.template.spec.containers.image` is set as:
+In this resource definition, you will see that `spec.template.spec.containers.image` is set as:

 ```
 image: REPLACE_IMAGE